top of page

 Our Research Interests

-Dr Jeannette Roddy: Improving our understanding and delivery of domestic abuse counselling online
+Dr Jeannette Roddy: Improving our understanding and delivery of domestic abuse counselling

-Karen Nolan: Post-traumatic growth
+Karen Nolan: Post-traumatic growth and understanding online counselling

 Sarah Bagshaw: Client experiences of online counselling